emulsify-ds/emulsify-website/posts/new-foundation.md

 The difference is that the foundation is now broader.

 Twig and React can live together.
-Drupal behavior can stay in Drupal projects.
+Platform-specific behavior can stay where it belongs.
 Generic projects can stay generic.
 Existing projects have a practical upgrade path.
 Future integrations have a clearer place to start.

-In the next post, we’ll look at what this means for Drupal specifically, including Emulsify (base theme) 7.x, Emulsify Tools 2.x, the new generated theme workflow, and the improvements coming for modern Drupal projects.
+In the next post, we’ll look at what this means for teams that support Drupal projects, including Emulsify (base theme) 7.x, Emulsify Tools 2.x, the new generated theme workflow, and the improvements coming for modern implementations.

 For now, **Emulsify Core 4.x gives us the foundation for the next chapter of the project:** still component-driven, still practical, and ready for more than one platform.